-An awareness of Canadian food and beverage trends - and changing consumer preferences - can help food processors and manufacturers better target their marketing and sales in Canada.
-According to Restaurants Canada, total food service sales in the country are projected to reach $88.7 billion in 2018, with millennials driving that growth.
-The hottest trends … Continue reading The hottest food and beverage trends in Canada.
+Awareness of Canadian food and beverage trends and changing consumer preferences can help industry exporters better target their marketing and sales in Canada.
+According to Restaurants Canada, total food service sales in Canada are projected to reach $88.7 billion in 2018, with millennials as the key drivers of growth.
+The hottest trends that consumers are asking … Continue reading Canada’s hottest food & beverage trends for 2019.